Emergent Representations of Program Semantics in Language Models Trained on Programs: Semantic probing interventions

-We next evaluate the possibility that semantics are learned by the probe instead of latent in the model state.
-Because the probe is explicitly supervised on semantic state, one explanation for the semantic content is that (1) the LM encodes only lexical and syntactic structure, while (2) the probe learns to infer the semantics.
-For instance, the model states may simply encode the inputs and a list of tokens in the program generated thus far, while the probe reads off then interprets the tokens one-by-one.
-We refer to this hypothesis as the LM learning a syntactic \textbf{transcript} (as opposed to semantic state).
+We next evaluate the possibility that semantics are learned by the probe instead of the LM.
+For example, because the probe is explicitly supervised on intermediate states, the model states may encode the inputs and a record of the generated program tokens, with the probe learning to interpret the tokens one-by-one.
+More generally, the semantic content could be attributed to (1) the LM encoding only lexical and syntactic structure while (2) the probe learns to derive the semantics from the lexical and syntactic structure encoded in the LM state (because it is explicitly supervised to predict the semantics from the LM state).
+We refer to this as the \textbf{syntactic record} hypothesis, which offers an explanation for the results in \Cref{sec:meaning} consistent with \MH/.